-- 8.5.17.
-GSTC Requirements to ISO 17065:2012 Clause 7.7.1 - 8.5.17.1.
+- 8.5.16.1.2.
+It has reviewed, accepted and verified the effectiveness of correction and/or corrective actions, for all non-conformities that represent: - a.
+Failure to fulfill one or more requirements of the Reference Standard; or - b.
+A situation that raises significant doubt about the ability of the client's sustainability management processes to achieve its intended outputs. - 8.5.16.1.3.
+It has reviewed and accepted the client's planned correction and/or corrective action for any other non-conformities. - 8.5.17.
+GSTC Requirements to ISO 17065:2012 Clause 7.7.1: - 8.5.17.1.
 Additionally, to items in the list of 7.7.1, the following: - 8.5.17.1.1.
 The name and geographical location of each certified client (or the geographical location of the headquarters and any sites within the scope of a multi-site organization.
-See section 15); - 8.5.17.1.2.
+See Section 15); - 8.5.17.1.2.
 The Reference Standard, including an indication of issue status (e.g., revision date or number) used for the assessment of the certified client; - 8.5.17.1.3.
 The scope of certification with respect to the type of activities, products and services as applicable at each site without being misleading or ambiguous; - 8.5.17.1.4.
-The name, address and certification mark of the CB and GSTC logo; other marks (e.g., accreditation symbol, client's logo) may be used provided they are not misleading or ambiguous; - 8.5.17.1.5.
+In the case of Tour Product Certification, the name of the Tour, its destination country, principal regions, cities, and its main destinations or attractions; - 8.5.17.1.5.
+The name, address and certification mark of the CB and GSTC logo; other marks (e.g., accreditation symbol, client's logo) may be used provided they are not misleading or ambiguous; and - 8.5.17.1.6.
 Any other information required by the Reference Standard. - 8.5.17.2.
 The CB shall have rules for certified clients that jointly advertise other tourism services that have not been certified by the Reference Standard.
 The advertisement of those other tourism services shall not imply that the product, process or service is certified by the Reference Standard.

 ISO 17065:2012 7.8.
-Directory of certified products
+Directory of certified products:

 - 8.5.18.
-GSTC Requirements to ISO 17065:2012 Clause 7.8 - 8.5.18.1.
+GSTC Requirements to ISO 17065:2012 Clause 7.8: - 8.5.18.1.
 CBs shall maintain an up-to-date publicly available database of certification of clients including: - 8.5.18.1.1.
-Full name and address of the client; - 8.5.18.1.2.
-Scope of certification; including the Reference Standard if applicable. - 8.5.18.1.3.
+Full name and address of the client;

+- 8.5.18.1.2.
+Name of Tour, its destination country, principal regions, cities, and its main destinations or attractions, along with the name of Tour Operator for the scope of Tour Product; 8.5.18.1.3.
+Scope of certification; including the Reference Standard if - applicable; and - 8.5.18.1.4.
 Validity and duration of the certificate.

 ISO 17065:2012 7.9.
-Surveillance
+Surveillance: